 17. Improved Workforce Inclusion

 Older workers are mostly too tired or unwilling to keep doing the commute.
 For physically disabled people, the commute can be arduous.
-Understanding that these people still have a huge amount to offer in terms of experience means you will benefit from having the right remote working policies.
+Understanding that these people still have much to offer regarding experience means you will benefit from having the right remote working policies.

 Telework policies are inclusive and can drastically improve the quality of life of these workers.